HTTP API authorization

 Introspection

 The authorization service also implements OAuth 2.0 Token Introspection available under /oauth/introspect.
-It allows to determine the active state of an OAuth 2.0 access token and to determine meta-information about this access token, such as the scope.
+This feature lets you verify the active state of an OAuth 2.0 access token and retrieve meta-information such as the scope.

-This endpoint can only introspect tokens issued by the Composable Commerce auth service.
-External OAuth tokens have to be introspected at the external service.
+This endpoint can only introspect tokens that are issued by the Composable Commerce OAuth 2.0 service.
+External OAuth tokens must be introspected at the external service.

 Example request